 Your contract is 6 and the lead is the A followed by the K.

 If you ruff the second spade and draw trump you will take five heart tricks, three diamonds and three clubs.
 That's 11 tricks and you need 12.
+(Yes, the clubs might be 3-3, but maybe not.)

 You must reduce the number of trumps in your hand to fewer than the number in dummy.

 You need to ruff three spades, not just the second one.
 Cross to dummy with minor suit entries in order to do this.
 Your hand will then have only two trumps after ruffing three times, but that means you will take three ruffs, three more trumps, three diamonds and three clubs to make 12 tricks.
+You don't need a lucky club break.

 Your contract is 4 and the lead is the A followed by the K.